kahagon/php-usb/README.md

 To compile your new extension, you will have to execute the following steps:

     ./phpize
-    ./configure \
+    ./configure [--with-usb=/path/to/libusb-1.0-installed]
-         [CFLAGS="-I/path/to/libusb-1.0-header-directory"] \
-         [LDFLAGS="-L/path/to/libusb-1.0.so-lib-directory"]
     make
     make test
     [sudo] make install

-CFLAGS and LDFLAGS are optional.
-You should use these options if you installed libusb-1.0 to location where are not found by configure command.
+--with-usb is optional.
+You should use this option if you've installed libusb-1.0 to location where are not found by configure command.

 TESTING